-The Heart of America Council is committed to delivering safe and high-quality programs for more than 29,000 Scouts and their families across nineteen counties in eastern Kansas and western Missouri.
+The Heart of America Council is committed to delivering safe and high-quality programs to Scouts and their families across nineteen counties in eastern Kansas and western Missouri.
 Our council continues to be at the forefront in independently providing a values-based program that develops the character, ethical behavior and leadership skills of our region’s youth.

 We are committed to providing a safe and secure environment for our youth members.
 Youth protection requires sustained vigilance, and we work every day to protect children through mandatory policies and procedures at every level of our organization.
 We are also committed to continuous improvement in our approach to youth protection.